Suburbs of Johannesburg: Inner city

 Marshalltown, as seen from the top of the Carlton Centre.
 The M1 and M2 run behind the buildings, and the southern suburbs extend past the highway boundary.

 The inner city of Johannesburg is located within the city's Region F. The inner city is an extremely diverse region, with areas ranging from severely degraded residential areas such as Bertrams, to the somewhat stable commercial area of Braamfontein.
 The estimated population of the region is 200,000, but the number of people living in the inner city on an informal basis is unknown, as many are illegal immigrants.
 Most higher-income residents and white people have moved to the northern suburbs and have been replaced by lower-income black people.
 The unemployment, education, and age profiles of the area are all unknown, due to the difficulty of obtaining reliable information about the area.
 There have been significant movements to revitalise the CBD, most of which have focused on the reduction of crime, especially street crime in the central area, and the redevelopment of Newtown as a cultural hub for the city.

 Centred on the CBD, the region includes the suburbs of Yeoville, Bellevue, Troyeville, Jeppestown, and Berea to the east.
 To the west it spreads to Pageview and Fordsburg.
 There are small industrial areas to the south, such as City West-Denver and Benrose.

-Around 800,000 commuters pass through the inner city every day, and it functions as a regional shopping node for visitors from the southern suburbs.
+Around 800,000 commuters pass through the inner city daily, and it functions as a regional shopping node for visitors from the southern suburbs.
 All major arterial roads originate from the inner city and spread out into other parts of the city.
 Johannesburg's main railway station, bus terminal, and minibus taxi centre are all located in the inner city.